tahoe-lafs/tahoe-lafs/docs/proposed/consistent-data.rst

 compaction and pruning, which may be necessary for keeping the metadata overhead to a reasonable level.
-In that case we would need to know which updates did each node already read and merge into it's internal state, so they don't have to be kept from garbage collection anymore.
+In that case we would need to know which updates did each node already read and merge into its internal state, so they don't have to be kept from garbage collection anymore.

 Ideally we would want an end-to-end encrypted publish-subscribe protocol